 In October 2014, at the first Urban Thinkers Campus was held in Caserta/Italy, where partners reiterated the importance of TCWN 1.0 in the engagement process towards Habitat III.
 Following the success of the first Urban Thinkers Campus, the WUC Steering Committee at its 11th Meeting in Caserta in October 2014 requested the WUC Secretariat to open a call for proposals for partners to host further Urban Thinkers Campuses (UTCs).
 The main aim of the selected UTCs was to solicit input to The City We Need 2.0, through the unique and participatory UTC model, involving 14 partner constituent groups.

-As decided during the first meeting of the General Assembly of Partners (GAP) held in Nairobi/Kenya on 13 April 2015 and during the 13th WUC Steering Committee Meeting held on 3 October 2015 in New York City/USA, the outcomes of these 26 Urban Thinkers Campuses are the basis for The City We Need 2.0, as the main contribution of the World Urban Campaign to the Habitat III process.
+As decided during the 13th WUC Steering Committee Meeting held on 3 October 2015 in New York City/USA, the outcomes of these 26 Urban Thinkers Campuses are the basis for The City We Need 2.0, as the main contribution of the World Urban Campaign to the Habitat III process.